P-700 Granit: Deployment

 Initial deployment was aboard the cruiser Kirov (now the Admiral Ushakov) in 1980 and the missile entered service on 19 July 1983.

 Unusually for an aircraft carrier, the Kuznetsov-class also carried 12 Granit launchers.
 This gave the Admiral Kuznetsov an additional primary attack capability, but also had the political advantage of classing the vessel as an aircraft cruiser instead.
 Unconfirmed reports say that the missiles were removed in 2000, to provide more aircraft hangar space.

-It is currently in service with the Russian Northern Fleet on the Kirov-class battlecruisers Admiral Nakhimov and Pyotr Velikyi, and with the Russian Northern and Pacific fleets as part of the armoury for the Oscar-class cruise missile submarines.
+It is currently in service with the Russian Northern Fleet on the Kirov-class battlecruisers Admiral Nakhimov and Pyotr Velikyi, and with the Russian Northern and Pacific fleets as the main weapon of the Oscar-class cruise missile submarines.

 The Kursk carried 24 missiles when it sank following a torpedo explosion during an exercise on 12 August 2000.
 The Russian navy was extremely concerned about possible NATO attempts to recover a missile and guarded the site of the wreck throughout the recovery effort.
 The missiles were recovered intact following a $65 million salvage operation.

 The size of the missile limits the platforms on which it can operate and be launched from.
 It has only been deployed from Oscar-class submarines, Kirov-class battlecruisers, and the Admiral Kuznetsov aircraft carrier.
 Ships of all three types will have their Granit missiles replaced with new launch cells to carry smaller Oniks and Kalibr cruise missiles in greater numbers.